RustPython/RustPython/architecture/architecture.md

 This document contains a high-level architectural overview of RustPython, thus it's very well-suited to get to know [the codebase][1].

-RustPython is an Open Source (MIT) Python 3 interpreter written in Rust, available as both a library and a shell environment.
+RustPython is an Open Source (MIT-licensed) Python 3 interpreter written in Rust, available as both a library and a shell environment.
 Using Rust to implement the Python interpreter enables Python to be used as a programming language for Rust applications.
 Moreover, it allows Python to be immediately compiled in the browser using WebAssembly, meaning that anyone could easily run their Python code in the browser.
 For a more detailed introduction to RustPython, have a look at [this blog post][2].

 RustPython consists of several components which are described in the section below.
 Take a look at [this video][3] for a brief walk-through of the components of RustPython.
 For a more elaborate introduction to one of these components, the parser, see [this blog post][4] for more information.